protocol-fuzzing/edhoc-fuzzer/README.md

 * Java 17 JDK.
 * maven correctly setup to point to Java 17 JDK.
 * graphviz library, containing the dot utility, which should be located in the system's PATH.
-* (suggested) make utility, required by the setup of some systems.
+* (suggested) make utility, rust and cargo required by the setup of some SULs.
 * (suggested) python >=3.6 and pydot interface >=1.4.2, in order to use the [beautify_model](scripts/beautify_model.sh) script.
 * (optional) openssl utility, required by the [gen_auth_hierarchy](scripts/gen_auth_hierarchy.sh) script.